-21.10.10 Financial Consequences
+21.10.12 Financial Consequences

-Intentionally left blank
+[Intentionally blank]

-21.10.11 Commencement of Ineligibility Period
+21.10.13 Commencement of Ineligibility Period

-Except as provided below, the period of Ineligibility shall start on the date of the final hearing decision providing for Ineligibility or, if the hearing is waived or there is no hearing, on the date Ineligibility is accepted or otherwise imposed.
+Where an Athlete is already serving a period of Ineligibility for an anti-doping rule violation, any new period of Ineligibility shall commence on the first day after the current period of Ineligibility has been served.
+Otherwise, except as provided below, the period of Ineligibility shall start on the date of the final hearing decision providing for Ineligibility or, if the hearing is waived or there is no hearing, on the date Ineligibility is accepted or otherwise imposed.

-(a) Delays Not Attributable to the Athlete or other Person
+21.10.13.1 Delays Not Attributable to the Athlete or other Person

-Where there have been substantial delays in the hearing process or other aspects of Doping Control not attributable to the Athlete or other Person, World Sailing may start the period of Ineligibility at an earlier date commencing as early as the date of Sample collection or the date on which another anti-doping rule violation last occurred.
-All competitive results achieved during the period of Ineligibility, including retroactive Ineligibility, shall be Disgualified.
+Where there have been substantial delays in the hearing process or other aspects of Doping Control, and the Athlete or other Person can establish that such delays are not attributable to the Athlete or other Person, World Sailing or CAS ADD, if applicable, may start the period of Ineligibility at an earlier date commencing as early as the date of Sample collection or the date on which another anti-doping rule violation last occurred.
+All competitive results achieved during the period of Ineligibility, including retroactive Ineligibility, shall be Disqualified.